mozilla/ichnaea/docs/api/geolocate.rst

     The clear text name of the cell carrier / operator.

 considerIp
-    Should the clients IP address be used to locate it, defaults to true.
+    Should the clients IP address be used to locate it; defaults to true.

 homeMobileCountryCode
     The mobile country code stored on the SIM card.